Expert dental care in Thailand, coordinated for you

 Orthognathic Surgery Cost in Thailand

-Average Cost of Orthognathic Surgery in Thailand
+Average Cost of Orthognathic Surgery

 Orthognathic surgery in Thailand typically costs between $5,000 and $10,000, depending on whether one or both jaws are involved and the complexity of the case.
 Single-jaw procedures sit at the lower end.
 Bimaxillary osteotomy with virtual surgical planning sits at the higher end.
 The price includes the surgeon's fee, hospital stay, anaesthesia, and fixation hardware.